 So here comes the one which raises the eyebrows of all Hardcore FOSS promoters.
 So Linux usually includes support for most devices right out of the box.
 But some of these devices may require additional drivers that are not included in Linux.

 The restricted repository houses proprietary drivers that are needed for the working or acceleration of some hardware devices like Wi-Fi, Graphic Cards or some USB devices.

 Since the company that makes the hardware, does not release the source for these devices it is impossible even for the community to support these drivers.

 These drivers are provided by the company that makes the hardware.
 And they are usually in binary format so you cannot see the code.

 Such Software follows the ‘Free as in Beer’ motto which restricts you from interfering with the creation of these software.

 Multiverse – Copyrighted or External Agreement.

 The Multiverse has always been controversy’s favorite child.
 Software Packages from Multiverse include Software that may or may not be free but they are not Open-Source.
-Examples of softwares from the multiverse include the flash player, plugins for google hangouts or Skype.
+Examples of software from the multiverse include the flash player, plugins for google hangouts or Skype.

-Software packages from Main and Universe are cool and follow all guidelines laid down by the FOSS community, However the software from Multiverse and Restricted are of great help to an everyday user.
+Software packages from Main and Universe are cool and follow all guidelines laid down by the FOSS community, However, the software from Multiverse and Restricted are of great help to an everyday user.

 Some may often argue that Closed source shouldn’t be used at all in Linux, however currently that’s the only choice.
 We all want to use Skype, play games on Steam, Edit our videos.
 And if this calls for using a few closed source software a vast majority of users do not bother where they come from.